uscensusbureau/the-opportunity-project/pages/topx/glossary.md

         term: Wireframe
         definition: An initial design of a website or app at the structural level.
 A wireframe is commonly used to lay out content and functionality on a page which takes into account user needs and user journeys.
 Wireframes are used early in the development process to establish the basic structure of a page before visual design and content is added.
   - category: TOP
-    description: The TOP team has adopted these terms from the civic tech and product development community for use in the TOP sprint framework.
+    description: |-
+      These terms are borrowed from the design community.
+Click the term for additional resources and the source of each definition.
+Below are some key terms that are referenced in the toolkit:
     color: red-warm-50v
     terms:
       - link: